tetrateio/dmz-workshop/README.md

 ```

+- You will also need to frequently change kubernetes clusters via your kubecontext.
+The jumpbox has `kubectx` installed to facilitate this.
+You can list contexts by issuing the command `kubectx` and you can change you context with the command `kubectx <CONTEXT NAME>`.

 ## Applications

 During this workshop we will be modeling 3 different applications that allow for various architecture and security patterns that span Multi-Cluster and Multi-Cloud.